 Music therapy works by distracting the brain and helping to relax the body, effectively reducing the patient’s perception of pain.
 It’s a non-pharmacologic intervention that offers a safe and cost-effective alternative to traditional pain management techniques.

-This might interest you : How Can Smartphone Apps Personalize Asthma Management Plans?
+Topic to read : How Can Smartphone Apps Personalize Asthma Management Plans?

 Next, it’s essential to consider the role of music therapy in managing patients’ anxiety and stress levels post-surgery.
 Having surgery can take a significant toll on a patient’s mental health, with feelings of anxiety and stress often heightening the overall discomfort.